 It blows me away that we live in a world where people understand what this means…

 and yet there is still confusion about what the symbols relating to climbing ropes mean.
-I get it… It’s only the object standing between you and certain death.
+I mean, it’s only the object standing between you and certain death.
 No big deal.

 Anyway, today I’m going to take a brief look at some of the nutritional information you’ll find supplied by manufacturers of climbing ropes.
 Not all ropes are created equal, and each have various strengths, weaknesses and ideal uses.

-Please note that these are not a comprehensive list of rope characteristics, just those which I feel are important when choosing a rope.
+Please note that this is not a comprehensive list of rope characteristics, but merely those which I feel are important when choosing a rope.

 Given in millimetres, the diameter of a rope will give you an idea as to its ideal role.
 A focused sport climber might only need one rope, whereas a true all-rounder might end up with 4 or more.